 This behaviour also hurts ethical businesses like ours because people are no longer receptive to emails and calls.
 You can send ten newsletters to your users to advise them about breaking changes in a plugin update, yet once you release the update everyone starts complaining because they were not advised.

 So the General Data Protection Regulations are not perfect, but they are certainly a much needed change in the right direction.

 Does your plugin help users to also be GDPR compliant?

 In very basic terms, GDPR is all about two things:

 - Telling the website user what information you collect, why, how will it be used and for how long it will be kept.

 - Protecting and ensuring such information is not accessed by anyone who is not authorized.

-The WP Security Audit Log plugin helps site admins with step number two – keeping a record of who is accessing the data and making sure it is not accessed by unauthorised users.
+The WP Activity Log plugin helps site admins with step number two – keeping a record of who is accessing the data and making sure it is not accessed by unauthorised users.
 We have written how to use WordPress activity logs as part of your GDPR toolkit which is a more detailed explanation of how a WordPress activity log plugin fits in GDPR compliance.

 We are nearing the 90,000 active installations and have more than 1,000 paying customers.
 I am proud to say that some of our customers are world renowned brands such as Bosch, Disney and Nginx.
 To me there is no better seal of approval than having these companies using my WordPress activity log plugin.